rupeshtiwari/future-blogs/_posts/2022-08-27-azure-routing-and-peering-basics.md

 Possible Next hop from subnets are:

-- Virtual Network
+- **Virtual Network**: routes traffic between address ranges within the address space of a virtual network.
+Azure does not create default routes for subnet address ranges.
+You don't need to define gateways for Azure to route traffic between subnets.
+Azure automatically routes traffic between subnets using the routes created for each address range.
-- Internet
+- **Internet**: Routes traffic specified by the address prefix to the Internet.
+The system default route specifies the 0.0.0.0/0 address prefix.
-- None : Traffic routed to the None next hop type is dropped, rather than routed outside the subnet.
+- **None** : Traffic routed to the None next hop type is dropped, rather than routed outside the subnet.

 ## VNet Peering